Thomas Conneff: Biography

 Thomas "Tommy" Conneff was born in Kilmurray, Clane Co.
 Kildare to James and Marcella (nee Rourke) Conneff.
 He emigrated to the United States in 1888 and generally specialized in longer distances, winning the national 10-mile championship four years in a row starting in 1888.

 He also ran the mile and won national titles in 1888 and 1891, but did not truly start to dominate the event until 1893, when under the coaching of Mike Murphy, he improved his mile form to emerge as a top amateur miler.
 He was a member of the Manhattan Athletic Club.
-In addition to his U.S.A. national titles he won the 1 mile event at the presitgious 1888 AAA Championships.
+In addition to his U.S.A. national titles he won the 1 mile event at the prestigious 1888 AAA Championships.

 On 26 August 1893, at Holmes Field in Cambridge Mass., Conneff, representing Holy Cross Lycuem, started from scratch and easily overtook other runners who had long starts.
 His first lap split time was 59 seconds, his second lap 2:00.
 After three laps, he was at 3:07.
 He started to fall off his pace as he finished the race, but he nevertheless set a new amateur record of 4:17 4/5.
 (Walter George had run 4:12 3/4 in 1886 as a professional.)

 That record lasted to 1895 as Frederick Bacon ran 4:17 at the AAA Championships at Stamford Bridge, London on 6 July.

 Conneff wanted to regain his record, so after a 4:21 tune-up on 10 August at Weehawken, New Jersey, he ran a 3/4 mile race at Travers Island, New York on 21 August in 3:02 4/5, a time which would not be bettered for 36 years.